grigsos/github-cicd-workshop/content/setup.md

     ```bash
     gh repo create github-cicd-workshop --public
     ```
     - You can replace `github-cicd-workshop` with any name you want for your repository.
+This will be defined as <SELECTED-REPO-NAME> in the next step.
     - You can also change `--public` to `--private` if you want to make it private.

 4. The repo that was created is currently empty.
-We will push this git to be the main branch with the following commands:
+We will push this git to be the master branch with the following commands:
     ```bash
     git remote remove origin
-    git remote add origin https://github.com/grigsos/github-cicd-workshop.git
+    git remote add origin https://github.com/<YOUR-GITHUB-USERNAME-HERE>/<SELECTED-REPO-NAME>.git
-    git push --set-upstream origin main
+    git push --set-upstream origin master
     ```